The University of Strathclyde is an internationally leading technological University that is committed to being socially progressive.

-During this period the majority of our teaching will be delivered online with a transition to blended learning when safe to do so, in line with Scottish Government guidance.
+During this period the majority of our teaching will be delivered through blended learning, in line with Scottish Government guidance.
 Throughout the academic year, we will continue to maintain the highest academic standards, ensuring a high-quality learning and teaching experience for our students.
-Tuition fees will remain unchanged and further information regarding the University’s support measures is available here.
+Tuition fees will remain unchanged and further information regarding the University’s support measures is available.

 The University recognises that some students are experiencing financial challenges as a result of COVID-19 and has established a dedicated COVID-19 Hardship Fund to support our student community.